tidyverse/tidyverse.org/content/blog/purrr-1-2-0/index.md

 date: 2025-10-27
 author: Hadley Wickham
 description: >
-    This release tightens up the package by removing long-deprecated functions and making `map_chr()` and predicate functions more type-safe.
+    This release tightens up the package by removing long-deprecated functions, making `map_chr()` and predicate functions more type-safe, and requiring a newer version of carrier to make `in_parallel()` use easier.
 It also includes performance improvements to `every()`, `some()`, and `none()`, as well as a new getting started vignette.